RikkaApps/websites/storage_redirect/guide/tutorial.md

 └───...
 ```

-Now that we enable isolation for ExampleApp, the storage space available to it is actually a folder in `Android/data/com.example`.
+Now that we enable isolation for ExampleApp, the storage to it becomes a folder in its data folder.
 We call this folder "isolated storage".

 ExampleApp will only able to use the files in this folder, and the folders created by it will also be saved in this folder.

 ```
 /storage/emulated/0
-├───Android/data/com.example
+├───Android/data/com.example  <---- ExampleApp's data folder
-│   └───sdcard       <---- ExampleApp can only see this folder │       └───bad_sdk
+│   └───sdcard                <---- Isolated storage
+│       └───bad_sdk
 └...
 ```

+In addition, because of the data folder, we can also take these benefits:

+* These files will be deleted when uninstalling or clearing data
+* In system's app info, these files will also be counted as storage usage

 ## Knowledge for new users